dart-archive/pub-dartlang/doc/pubspec.markdown

 with digits and isn't a reserved word).

 Try to pick a name that is clear, terse, and not already in use.
-A quick search on [pub.dartlang.org][pubsite] to make sure nothing else is using your name can save you heartache later.
+A quick search [here](/packages) to make sure nothing else is using your name  can save you heartache later.

 ## Version

 Every package has a version.
-A version number is required to host your package on [pub.dartlang.org][pubsite], but can be omitted for local-only packages.
+A version number is required to host your package here, but can be omitted for local-only packages.
 If you omit it, your package is implicitly versioned `0.0.0`.

 No one really gets excited about versioning, but it's a necessary evil for reusing code while letting it evolve quickly.
 A version number is three numbers separated by dots, like `0.2.43`.
 It can also optionally have a build (`+hotfix.oopsie`) or pre-release (`-alpha.12`) suffix.

 Each time you publish your package, you will publish it at a specific version.
 Once that's been done, consider it hermetically sealed: you can't touch it